danieltalsky/the-land-of-breakfast-and-lunch/The Land of Breakfast and Lunch.materials/Release/source.txt

 Instead of taking or attacking the hippie seaperson, say "The hippie seaperson actually looks kind of tough."

+Section 5 - The 1950's Rocket

+The Sequel Path is a room.
+"You are on the the sequel path.
+Backwards from here is The Land of Unlaunched Vessels.
+Forward is [printed name of TLOUV2]."
+The Sequel Path is north of TLOUV.

+TLOUV2 is a room.
+"You are in the [printed name of TLOUV2].
+You stand near the edge of the bay, and there is a vessel moored here with thick and aged ropes tied to a bollard.  [printed name of The Sequel Path] leads backwards towards The Land of Unlaunched Vessels".
+TLOUV2 is north of the sequel path.
+The printed name of TLOUV2 is "The Land of Unlaunched Vessels II: The Launchening"

-Instead of going north from TLOUV:
+Instead of going north from TLOUV2:
 	say "You don't know to a certainty how to go forward in this situation.";

-Section 5 - Vessel Deck

-Vessel Deck is a room.
-Vessel Deck is north of TLOUV.
+There is a shiny red button in TLOUV2.
+It is fixed in place.
+It is a device.

+[Understand pushing the red button as switching it on.]
+Instead of switching on the button:
+	say "The rocket launches and then takes off.";
+	now the printed name of TLOUV2 is "The Land of Once Launched Vessels";
+	now the printed name of The Sequel Path is "The Spiritual Sequel Path".

+Test button with "f / f / f / f / f / f / f / turn on button button"

 [
-"The Land of Unlaunched Vessels II: The Launchening"

 Launchpad

 The Stylized 1950's Rocket